|

 passes through the array only once.

-You pick up the unsorted cards one at a time.
+You pick up the random cards one at a time.
 As you pick up each card,

 you insert it into